nolanlawson/css-talk-2022/markdown.md

 ???

-The telltale sign that this is happening is this kind of thing in the Dev Tools.
-Note the repeated sections of purple style and layout, and the warning about "forced reflow."
+The telltale sign of layout thrashing is these repeated sections of purple in the DevTools, and the warning about "forced reflow."
 (Reflow is another name for layout.)

 ---